Felix (newspaper): Phoenix

 Phoenix is a publication that preceded Felix in covering student interests [5].
 In 1887, writer H. G. Wells founded the literary magazine Science Schools Journal, later renamed The Royal College of Science Magazine in 1891 and finally The Phoenix in 1904.

 Phoenix was relaunched and edited by David Paw in 2008, and has since been published termly and has featured a wide range of fiction, short stories, artwork and poetry.

 Since 2010, then Felix Editor, Dan Wan returned Phoenix in its original format as an annual, but incorporated into a special issue of Felix in June.

 The magazine has since returned to being printed separately, as of 2012.

 Another Castle

 New to 2008, Another Castle is the multi-format gaming magazine of Imperial College.
 Founded by Tom Roberts (2008 Guardian Media Student Journalist of the Year), Azfarul Islam (Felix Games Editor 2007–09) and Michael Cook (Felix Games Editor 2006–07, 2009–10), the magazine is just off A5 format, has up to 56 pages and is also published termly.

-In their first issue they managed to secure an interview with Peter Molyneux, who is lauded as one of the world's most brilliant and inventive game developers.
+In their first issue, they interviewed game developer Peter Molyneux.